jddunn/jddunn.github.io/_posts/projects/tenets.md

 ## Uncanny AI coding assistants

-I work often with AI pair programming tools - CoPilot Chat, Cursor, Codex, Claude Code, aider, Windsurf (not so much anymore), etc. They all have access to your Git repos and basic terminal commands (if you give it to them, though from anecdotes on the web and my personal experiences as well, it's clear that *permissions* unfortunately isn't exactly deterministic in these tools) like `ls` and `grep`, and of course `nano` or `rmv`.
+I work often with AI pair programming tools - CoPilot Chat, Cursor, Codex, Claude Code, aider, Windsurf (not so much anymore).
+They all have access to your Git repos and basic terminal commands (if you give it to them, though from anecdotes on the web and my personal experiences as well, it's clear that *permissions* unfortunately isn't exactly deterministic in these tools, but this is a way different discussion) like `ls` and `grep`, and of course `nano` or `rmv`.

 An incredibly strange thing with LLMs is you will tell them something very specific, like: "logic in the summarizer is looping twice because the batch processor isn't clearing the processed_chunks var, fix it", which is not a great prompt but gets things started, and then you'll see the tool calling commands running: